gabrielafernandezmiranda/gabrielafernandezmiranda.github.io/_pages/about.md

   - /about.html
 ---

-I am a Psychology & Neuroscience Ph.D. student at Duke University working with [Dr. Felipe De Brigard](https://www.imclab.org/){:target="_blank"}.
-My main research interest is the relationship between forgiveness and memory.
-I am particularly interested in understanding the effect that forgiveness has on traumatic memories in the context of war.
-That is why an important part of my research is carried out in Colombia with victims of the internal armed conflict.
-I am also interested in the relationship between memory and imagination, particularly, the way in which future thinking affects how we remember negative memories.
+I am a Ph.D. candidate in Cognitive Neuroscience at Duke University, working with [Dr. Felipe De Brigard](https://www.imclab.org/){:target="_blank"}.
+My main research interest is the relationship between forgiveness, memory, and emotion.
+Specifically, I focus on how forgiveness impacts the experience of remembering past wrongdoings.
+I aim to understand how reappraising these memories allows people to recall them without the pain they originally caused, and how this process is related to forgiveness.
+I am particularly interested in the effect of forgiveness on traumatic memories in the context of war, where forgiveness can lead to significant change.
+As part of this, a key area of my research is conducted in Colombia with victims of the internal armed conflict.

-I earned my B.A. in Psychology with Honors from Universidad Javeriana and my M.A. from Universidad de los Andes (Bogota, Colombia).
-There, I studied forgiveness in children affected by forced displacement, and frustration in forensic anthropologists searching for victims of forced disappearance in Colombia.
+I earned her B.A. in Psychology from Universidad Javeriana and my M.A. from Universidad de los Andes (Bogotá, Colombia).